NikhilK-crypto/NikhilK-crypto/README.md

-- 👋 Hi, I’m Nikhil Kudupudi
+- 👋 Hi, I’m Nikhil Narayanarao Kudupudi
-- 👀 I’m interested in Coding,Data Analytics,Data Science
+- 👀 I’m interested in Coding,Data Analytics and Data Science
 - 🌱 I’m currently Doing my masters in Data Science at Khoury College of Computer Science, Northeastern University.

 <!---
 NikhilK-crypto/NikhilK-crypto is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.